joergbuchwald/ogs6py/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from Tom Fischer, Dmitry Yu.
 Naumov, Dominik Kern and Sebastian Müller during the genesis of this project.
+The funding through the iCROSS-Project (Integrity of nuclear waste repository systems – Cross-scale system understanding and analysis) by the Federal Ministry of Research and Education (BMBF, grant number 02NUK053E) and Helmholtz Association (Helmholtz-Gemeinschaft e.V.) through the Impulse and Networking Funds (grant number SO-093) is greatly acknowledged.

 # References